menzzana/geipac/docs/index.rst

-  With permutation rawdata output, the first row shows the original data, whereas the other rows are the permutated data :-e,--totalpermutation:
+  With permutation rawdata output, the first row shows the original data, whereas the other rows are the permutated data
-  Sets if permutation total data should be printed to a separate file (Default: No)
-  With Total permutation output, the APP and
-  MULT for each permutation will be printed separately :-s,--seed <value>: Specifies the seed used by the PRNG.
+:-s,--seed <value>: Specifies the seed used by the PRNG.
   Default: 123456789.
 :-y,--phenotypes <filename>: Specifies a file for alternate mutiple phenotypes.